-The market research process consists of six discrete stages or steps.
-The other steps may be accessed quickly by clicking on the following links.
+The market research process consists of six discrete stages or steps, as outlined below:

 Present or Disseminate the Findings